James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 ---
 title: Deeplearning on MacOS M-series Processors
 created: '2022-08-06T18:25:22.471Z'
-modified: '2022-08-07T12:24:10.806Z'
+modified: '2022-08-07T12:24:32.521Z'
 ---

 # Deeplearning on MacOS M-series Processors

 ## thermal and battery life concerns, and more

-heavy lifting jobs are likely to be running on Mac Studio with M1 Ultra and 128GB RAM.
+heavy lifting jobs are likely to be run on Mac Studio with M1 Ultra and 128GB RAM.
 Macbook Air M1 with 8GB RAM is simply not feasible.

 also aside of Apple platforms, these APIs are virtually useless.